kursion/js-cache-my-libs/README.md

 Arguments options
 -----------------
-* --verbosity (default: no): do you want to speak with the python ?
+* --verbosity (default: False): do you want to speak with the python ?
+* --config (default: config.ini): let you use a specific config file
+* --port (default: None): let you specify a port value to overwrite configuration file
+* --no-pid (default: False): don't check and don't use pid file

 What about the author ?
 =======================